tony-aw/squarebrackets/README.md

 - 27 December 2024: Overhauled the arguments for the
   data.frame/data.table methods and functions.
 Now the `s,d` argument pair is the primary argument set for all dimensional objects.
+- 11 March 2025: Overhauled the internal code for arrays; it’s even faster now.
+Re-organised some other code in preparation for the next update.
+Renamed `ndims()` to `ndim()`.